sg893052/sonic-buildimage/manageability/SONiC_Default_Configuration.md

-#### Default Port Configuration Template
+#### Default Port Configuration

 After the dependent configuration delete operations, the next step is to configure the port to the default configuration state.
-A port's default configuration profile is represented in the form of a jinja2 (j2) template file.
-It is accessible to the REST server in the path */usr/share/broadcom_sonic/config_profiles/active-profile-name/templates/port_config.j2*.
-When the *default interface* command is executed, the port configuration restore operation creates a port specific configuration file using this template file.
-The contents of the generated file are used by the REST server to configure the port to its default configuration state.
+A port's default configuration profile is read from the default_config_db.json file.
+It is accessible to the REST server in the path */usr/share/broadcom_sonic/config_profiles/active-profile-name/data/default_config_db.json*.
+When the *default interface* command is executed, the port configuration restore operation uses the port specific configuration read to configure the port to its default configuration state.